Published March 23, 2026 | Last Updated: May 1, 2026

 This change makes Japan one of the least tolerant cannabis environments globally.
 Travelers and businesses should treat it as a high-risk jurisdiction.

-Japan has also updated its cultivation system.
-Licenses now vary based on purpose, such as industrial use or pharmaceutical production.
-This adds clarity, but also more compliance requirements.
+Japan has also updated its cultivation licensing system, with licenses now varying based on purpose — industrial use or pharmaceutical production — adding regulatory clarity but also significantly more compliance requirements.

 Is CBD legal in Japan?